Mosi-oa-tunya-2022/Coinbase_Changing_Crypto_Landscape/README.md

 ## Landscape:
-Coinbase’ customer is the average user where Coinbase offers a primary financial account for the cryptoeconomy.
-This is a safe, trusted, and easy-to-use platform to invest, store (digital wallet), spend, earn, and use crypto assets.
+Coinbase’ customer are retail users, institutions and ecosystem partners providing a safe, trusted, and easy-to-use platform to invest, store (digital wallet), spend, earn, and use crypto assets.
 Currently, the platform enables approximately 73 million retail users, 7,000 institutions, and 115,000 ecosystem partners in over 100 countries to participate in the cryptoeconomy.
 For its retail users, Coinbase offers a free primary financial account on an easy-to-use platform to invest, store, spend, earn, and use crypto assets.
 It also provides institutions with hedge funds, money managers, and corporations a one-stop shop for accessing crypto markets through advanced trading and custody technology, built on top of a robust security infrastructure.
 Coinbase offers a state of the art marketplace with a deep pool of liquidity for transacting in crypto assets.
 It also prides itself with providing developers, merchants, and asset issuers a platform with technology and services that enables them to build applications that leverage crypto protocols, actively participate in crypto networks, and securely accept cryptocurrencies as payment to ecosystem partners.

-Coinbase was the first crypto exchange and directly integrate with over 15 blockchain protocols, support over 90 crypto assets for trading or custody, and offer a suite of subscription products and services that have enhanced the customer value proposition and power of their platform.
-They are US based and registered, therefore, trusted by most customers.
-As a result, Coinbase is a market leading brand exclusively focused on the cryptoeconomy.
-They have and remain solely focused on building technology to power the cryptoeconomy since 2012.
-Their focus allows them to nimbly adapt to quickly shifting trends and support the growth of the industry.
-As the cryptoeconomy grows, so does their competitive advantage.
+Coinbase was the first crypto exchange and is directly integrated with over 15 blockchain protocols, supports over 90 crypto assets for trading or custody, and offers a suite of subscription products and services that have enhanced the customer value proposition and power of their platform.
 Coinbase has a trusted platform owing to their heritage of security and culture of regulatory compliance.
 They are a financial technology provider that offers services to customers in over 100 countries, and is one of the longest running crypto platforms where customers have not lost funds due to a security breach of the platform.
 They are also licensed to engage in money transmission and virtual currency business in almost all U.S. states and they continue to pursue licensing in select jurisdictions internationally.

 Coinbase has a robust technology platform that enables unique product experiences for the industry.
 Their custom technology platform is built to deal with the real-time, global and 24/7/365 nature of crypto asset markets, enabling them to rapidly research, develop, and launch new products and features.
 Coinbase has soared in popularity and turned itself into the initial access point for mainstream crypto investors by positioning itself as a safe harbor among crypto asset exchanges.

 ## Results

 Coinbase is a crypto currency exchange which is taking the finance trading to a fascinating finish.
 It changed the financial landscape for good by liberating its customers from the restraints of giant banks and government-controlled money supplies.
 Coinbase has thoroughly pursued compliance with existing regulations and law enforcement, putting it on the right side of the law — another huge asset in a sector that is still in desperate need of regulatory guidance.
 They even earned an accolade for being crypto currency “white knights”.
-There have been a lot of bad actors and shady businesses like “Silk Roads” taking the success of Coinbase and using it to their advantage.
+Coinbase’ success has been mimicked by bad actors who defrauded their customers and shady black market businesses like “Silk Roads” to facilitate illegal businesses.

-Unlike many of its competitors, Coinbase has never been hacked.
-The selling proposition here is security—security noticeably lacking at some of the exchanges with which Coinbase has competed.
+Cybersecurity, noticeably lacking at some of the exchanges has been Coinbase’ selling point.
 For example, the Mt.
 Gox exchange in Japan went out of business in 2014 after hackers stole coins worth $480 million.
-Customers of QuadrigaCX, which was one of Canada’s largest exchanges, have been unable to retrieve $150 million in crypto since the founder supposedly died suddenly in December 2018, holding the only set of keys to unlock their money.
+Customers of QuadrigaCX, which was one of Canada’s largest exchanges, have been unable to retrieve $150 million in crypto since the founder supposedly died suddenly in December 2018, holding the only set of keys to unlock their money

-Coinbase will become even more relevant because according to the authors of the Truth Machine, "privacy exists only until the next hack.
-Credit card fraud is a fact of life.
-Many of the legacy systems once designed to make our lives easier and our economy more efficient are no longer up to the task.
-Yet, there is a way past all this - a new kind of operating system with the potential to revolutionize vast swaths of our economy: The blockchain!"

-Coinbase performance matrices are;
+Coinbase’ performance matrices are;
 -	Easy to use for cryptocurrency beginners:
  The main Coinbase website and mobile app are very easy to use and allow to buy, sell, and exchange cryptocurrencies quickly.
 -	Support for a large number of cryptocurrencies:
 Coinbase currently supports over 100 currencies for trading, and the number grows regularly.
 -	Opportunities to earn cryptocurrency:
 Earn interest on eligible balances, or get a small amount of a new currency through Coinbase Earn.
 -	Lower pricing available with Coinbase Pro:
 Any user can switch to Coinbase Pro, an active trading platform with more features and low fees.

 Despite the volatility of the crypto currencies, Coinbase is still a market leader in the world.
 The cryptocurrency marketplace is evolving quickly with new competitors.
 Major competitors to Coinbase include Gemini, Binance, KuCoin, FTX, Kraken, and many others.
 Coinbase features a top platform for anyone to buy, sell, store, and exchange cryptocurrency.
 It’s particularly good for beginners, who want a simple buying and selling experience without worrying about the complexities of external wallets and decentralized exchanges.

 ## Recommendations

 One of the first recommendations for the company would be to improve their customer service.
 Currently, customers cannot speak to a “live” person if they needed technical help.
 I would also recommend incentives such as:
 1. Loyalty reward points in form of cryptocurrencies
-2. Pay interest on balances in the digital wallet.
+2. Pay interest on balances in the hot digital wallet.
-3. Fees and charges are higher compared to the industry and Coinbase could offer no international exchange fees
+3. Reduce fees and charges which are higher compared to the industry and could offer no international exchange fees
-4. Instead of multiple wallets for each currency, Coinbase could offer a cold unified wallet that could store multiple crypto currencies.
+4. Offer a cold unified wallet that could store multiple crypto currencies.
-5. Just like fiat transactions, Coinbase can liberate transactions further and provide complete anonymity for sales of goods and services.
-If one bought buy food in a supermarket, no one cares where that cash money is coming from or who owned it.
+5. Just like Fiat transactions, Coinbase could liberate transactions further and provide complete anonymity for sale of goods and services.
+For example, If one bought a product in a store, no one cares where that Fiat is coming from or who owned it.
 With crypto, it is possible to trace who has spent what and when.
 6. It could be an advantage for Coinbase to create a system where a customer who already has a digital wallet and a rapport with the exchange is not subject to waiting times for the transactions to take place.
 Instead, the exchange could lock-in rates at the time of transaction and operate like a modern Wall Street while ignoring the real time market volatility of crypto for real-time transactions.
 7. Finally, Coinbase could offer virtual debit cards which could be preloaded with Fiat and then used to purchase goods and services without the insecurity of the volatility of crypto or transaction time lag.
-This virtual card or vault offering would broaden the acceptability and instant usage of crypto as the conversion from crypto currency to fiat could be instant and shielded as the balances would be coming from the vault.
+This virtual card or vault offering would broaden the acceptability and instant usage of crypto as the conversion from crypto currency to Fiat could be instant and shielded as the balances would be coming from the vault.

 These suggested strategies would benefit Coinbase as some of their competitors are luring away core customers with such or similar version of offerings even though the competition does not have the command, security, rapport and versatility of Coinbase.

 ## Citations: